SAP

 Bridging the gap between design specs and live implementation.

 Working with 4 development teams, I quickly realized that understanding how engineers built components was just as important as the design itself.
-I reviewed their CSS library, explored the UI5 Demo Kit, and learned the variables and component structures already used in production so my specs would map directly to implementation.

 ROLLOUT STRATEGY